Das Opfer (Zillig): Part Three

 A storm shakes the tent.
 Oates awakens and wants to leave the tent.
 Scott urges him to remain inside, but Oates ignores him and goes outside.
 Bowers commands him to return inside, but he is also ignored.
 The other three men step outside the tent but are unable to stop Oates as he disappears into the snow to his death.
 The chorus of penguins perform a Freudentanz (joyful dance) but then express admiration for Oates' act of self-sacrifice.

 Scott, Bowers and Wilson show their respect for Oates and their admiration for his fulfillment of the highest duty.

 The penguins remove their costumes.
 The orchestra plays a fortissimo passage to represent the storm.
 The final choral number, sung pianissimo, praises the dead and sings of immortality.

-Music
+Music and reception

-Zillig, a pupil of Schoenberg, used a twelve-tone scale made up of major and minor triads.
-Although such dodecaphonic techniques were officially considered "degenerate" by Nazi authorities at the time, Zillig escaped censure, and was rewarded by being commissioned to write incidental music for the Reich Theatre Festival in Heidelberg.
+Zillig, a pupil of Arnold Schoenberg, used twelve-tone technique to compose triadic music.

-Reception
+The opera received mixed reviews and closed prematurely after four performances.
+It may have been unpopular or suppressed in Nazi Germany, where atonal music was generally denounced as cultural Bolshevism or degenerate art.
+Nonetheless, Zillig was later commissioned to write incidental music for the Reichsfestspiele (Reich Theatre Festival), the Reich-sponsored adaptation of the Heidelberger Schlossfestspiele (Heidelberg Castle Festival).

-The opera closed after four performances, having received mixed reviews.
-The reason for the premature closure is disputed.
-A number of sources claim that it was banned by the Nazi regime.
-Leane et al. (2014), while accepting this as a possibility, also suggest that the opera could have failed purely because of unpopularity, with the supposed Nazi ban being a self-serving story propagated by Zillig in order to make his work more acceptable in post-War Germany.
-The work was revived at the Kassel Opera House in 1961.
+In West Germany, Zillig attributed the opera's failure to suppression, perhaps self-servingly.
+It was revived at the Staatstheater Kassel in 1961.